tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 </PreprocessorDefinitions>
 ```

 We're going to do the same.
-Open `triangle.vcxproj` and add these lines just before the last `</Project>` line.
+Edit `triangle.vcxproj` and add these lines just before the last `</Project>` line.
 Adjust the path to `TF_Shared.props` if you need to.

 ```xml
   <ImportGroup Label="PropertySheets">
     <Import Project="..\..\..\..\Examples_3\Build_Props\VS\TF_Shared.props" />